KBtechnologies/PLV/README.md

 ###
 ### Vehicle Exterior Features
 - Whilst no minimum nor maximum dimensions will be decalred, the core principles of the PLV concept demand efficient use of space and materials.
+  - However sticking with [Kei Car Dimensions](https://en.wikipedia.org/wiki/Kei_car#A-segment_comparison) should offer a good hint at the desireable dimensions.
+    - This means a lenght of 2,80-3,40m, a width of 1,00-1,48m and a height of less than 2,00m.
 - Legally mandated minimums and features have to be included.

 ### Vehicle Specifications